Taylor Swift's Surprise Announcement Was Actually Much Bigger Than A New Song

 In a way, Swift's big news is actually better than a new album.
 The singer was set to embark on a series of global performances, including her stateside Lover Fest, but many of those events have been cancelled or postponed because of the coronavirus pandemic.
 The City of Lover Show gives fans who missed out on the tour the opportunity to experience Swift onstage from the comfort of their homes.

-The special concert is set to air on Sunday, May 17 on ABC. the following day, Swifties will be able to stream it over and over again on Hulu and Disney+.
+The special concert is set to air on Sunday, May 17 on ABC. the following day, Swifties will be able to stream it over and over again on Disney+.

 Advertisement